brodieaustin/avalon-novel/index.markdown

 ***

-[strike]
-"You will enter the ceremonial hall with your party and then the Regents will enter.
-They will take up their positions on the dias.
-The Regent's Elder will announce the beginning of the ceremony."

-The Queen nodded as she took in the instructions and directions on protocol that her handler was delivering.
-She was not used to being the one to observe the finer points of etiquette and ceremony.
-She had grown accustomed to others adapting themselves to her.

-"A series of retications will begin.
-The elder will place the robes on the candidate.
-Then you will be called forward to the dias.
-Do not step on the dias, it is reserved for members of the order.
-But stop before it.
-A priest will hand you a bowl with a special compound.
-You are to dip your finger once in the compound, [/endstrke]

 The time came at last for the day of ceremonies to being.
 Her handler came to fetch her and her attendants.
 He led her to an antechamber just outside the ceremonial hall where everything would take place.
 From outside the ceremonial hall, she could already hear sounds that seemed to blend chanting and singing together.

 A loud bell rang out and the hall fell silent.
 The handler appeared at the door to the antechamber and announced it was time for the Queen to enter the hall.